Forestry maintenance in the foothills of Mulhacen, Spain

 Espace pour garer des vans

-Cannot accommodate massive vehicles, but generally for campervan sized vehicles there is parking and access to drinking water, toilet and showering facilities.
+Cannot accommodate very large vehicles, but generally for campervan sized vehicles there is parking and access to drinking water and toilet facilities a small walk away from the parking.

 • Combien de volontaires pouvez-vous accueillir ?